Merging Spotify & SoundCloud

 So, how would the combined product look like?

-Content needs to be complete and diverse, representing value for every user.
+Content needs to be complete and diverse, representing value for as many users as possible.
 Accessibility across multiple platforms is key.
 Information needs to be structured in a delightful way.
 Albums, singles, individual songs, playlists, everything.

-Imagine a catalog with all the tracks produced by the big fishes, and also the creative pieces, covers and remixes added by the community.
+Imagine a catalog with all the tracks produced by the big fish, and also the creative pieces, covers and remixes added by the community.

 The more, the higher quality, the more diverse, the better.
-In spite of SoundCloud not having signed with all labels and missing songs from Drake, Kanye West, Taylor Swift and many more, it has more exciting, unique content.
-The winner of this category is SoundCloud.
+In spite of SoundCloud not having signed with all labels and missing songs from Drake, Kanye West, Taylor Swift and many more, it has exciting, unique content.
+The winner of this category is still Spotify due to its comprehensive catalog including almost everything that’s worth including.

-The algorithm is the invisible hand that feeds you when you’re hungry.
-Without asking whether you like tomato soup or don’t.
-It already knows you hate soups.
+An algorithm works as an invisible hand that feeds you when you’re starving.
+It does its job without asking whether you like broccoli or don’t.
+It already knows that you hate broccoli.
+You’ll get your mama’s meal in no time.

 The system gets to know you, your listening habits, your mood changes and preferences.
 A winner catalog is almost worthless without a working algorithm.
 Spotify wins this category.